 We all want free and fair elections.

 Georgians deserve a democracy that values and holds sacred the freedom to vote.
-At Common Cause Georgia, we are committed to defending voting rights, making ballot box accessible for all eligible voters, and safeguarding our voting systems to guarantee accurate and fair elections.
+At Common Cause Georgia, we are committed to defending voting rights, making the ballot accessible for all eligible voters, and safeguarding our voting systems to guarantee accurate and fair elections.
 Every election year, we mobilize volunteers to help our fellow Georgians navigate the voting process and cast their votes without obstruction, confusion, or intimidation.

 Common Cause Georgia is part of a nonpartisan Election Protection Coalition that seeks to ensure that every eligible voter who wants to vote can and that every vote is counted accurately.
 Our Election Protection program is not affiliated with any party, candidate or issue campaign.